GraphAlchemist/Alchemy/site/app/docs/index.md

 # Philosophy
-Alchemy.js is a graph drawing application, built almost entirely in [d3](http://d3js.org/).
+Alchemy.js is a graph drawing application built almost entirely in [d3](http://d3js.org/).

-Alchemy.js was built so that developers could easily get up and running with Graph visualization applications, and minimal over head.
-Minimal code is actually required to get Alchemy.js graphs up and running with most projects, since altering the default configuration takes a priority over actual implementation through JavaScript.
+Alchemy.js was built so that developers could easily get up and running with Graph visualization applications, and not much over head.
+Minimal code is actually required to get Alchemy.js graphs up and running with most projects.
+Most customization of the application takes place by overriding default configurations, rather than direct implementation via JavaScript.

-Additionally, Alchemy.js is built with d3 so that the core application can easily be extended with any of the other features included in d3.
+Additionally, because Alchemy.js is built with d3, the core application can easily be extended with any of the other features included in d3.

+---
 # Quick Start
-Alchemy.js requires 3 things, **data**, **alchemy.css**, and **alchemy.js**.
+Alchemy.js requires 3 things, **alchemy.css**, **alchemy.js**, and **data**.

 Here is the easiest way to get alchemy.js up and running: